tpaxman/wordle/README.md

 ## Process Steps:

-- The script requires the 'answer' and initial 'guess' in input arguments.
+- The script requires the 'answer' and optionally takes an initial 'guess' in input arguments.
+- If no initial guess is provided, default values are obtained via the 'next guess' models described below.
 - The guess is checked against the answer to generate a 'result' consisting of a 5 element combination of any of the following colors:
     - "GREEN" for a character in the correct position